Frawaa78/AppTrack/docs/database.md

 ## Overview

-The database follows an enterprise-grade normalized design pattern with comprehensive AI analytics integration.
+The database follows an enterprise-grade normalized design pattern with comprehensive AI analytics integration and User Stories management.
 Key architectural features include:

-- **25 Core Tables** with optimized relationships and constraints
+- **27 Core Tables** with optimized relationships and constraints
 - **AI Analysis Engine** with intelligent caching and change detection
 - **Comprehensive Audit System** with full change tracking and timestamps
 - **Rich Work Notes** with attachment support and priority management
+- **User Stories Management** with Agile methodology support and Jira integration
 - **Role-Based Access Control** with granular permission mapping
 - **Data Integrity** through foreign key constraints and ACID transactions
 - **Production Optimization** with strategic indexing and performance tuning